‘WALKING TALL SHERIFF BUFORD PUSSER survived eight shootings and seven stabbings while singlehandedly battling crime in 1960s Tennessee.

 He is now the legendary, larger-than-life lawman of movies, songs and books.

-He suffered the worst tragedy of his life when his wife Pauline was shot to death on August 12, 1967, at the age 35 in a driveby assassination that targeted Pusser.
+Pusser’s wife Pauline was shot to death on August 12, 1967, at the age 35 in a driveby assassination that was intended to kill Pusser.
 Pusser was shot multiple times but survived.

 The car crash that finally killed Pusser, on August 21, 1974, was believed by many to be another murder attempt — one that succeeded this time.

-Great scene here with Brenda Benet as a super cool prostitute in the movie.
+Great scene in the movie with Brenda Benet as a super cool prostitute.
 She was best known for playing the scheming villainess Lee Dumonde on the daytime serial ‘Days of Our Lives,’ but this minute-long bit in my opinion is a classic example of masterful acting without saying a word.

 The actress never recovered from the death of her six-year-old son Christopher (an only son with ex-husband Bill Bixby) in March 1981 while they were on a weekend ski trip at Mammoth Lakes in California.
 The boy had an attack of acute epiglottitis, (inflammation of the flap at the base of the tongue that prevents food entering the windpipe) and suffered a cardiac arrest.